bparanj/crystal/electronics/experiments/queue/current-source.md

 ### Current Source with Variable Load (Simulated with a High Resistance Series Resistor)

-Objective: Show that a good current source maintains constant current but variable voltage with changes in load.
+Show that a good current source maintains constant current but variable voltage with changes in load.

 Components: